rbrown-orxa/LC_App_2_microservices/api/README.md

 - Incoming requests to some endpoints can be optionally required to authenticate via a JSON Web Token (JWT) included in the HTTP header.
-- Calls to some endpoints are logged in the LC App Phase 2 postgres DB, including authentication IDs required for rate limiting and billing
+- Calls to some endpoints are logged in the LC App Phase 2 postgres DB, including authenticated IDs required for rate limiting and billing
 - Files uploaded through the API are stored with sanitised file names in the server's local filesystem